Best Travel Destinations with Kids Near Atlanta and Beyond

 Philadelphia is a walkable city with an excellent public bus system and lots of fun to offer families.
 We learned about our national history, saw awesome folk art, went to the most unique museum we’ve ever seen, and more.
 Plan for stops at these fun places.

 Taking a road trip with the kids to experience the national parks can be unforgettable.
-We share our 5 favorite national parks throughout the United States.
+We share our five favorite national parks throughout the United States.

 An Alaskan cruise may be the perfect vacation for your family.
 There’s fun for all ages on the cruiseship and the scenery is breath-taking.
 Kids and parents alike will enjoy hiking, rock climbing, biking, and fishing.